duckduckgo/privacy-reference-tests/tracker-radar-tests/TR-domain-matching/README.md

 #### ⚠️ Note ⚠️

-For this test to be valid you need to assert either `expectRedirect` and/or `expectExpression` (at least one).
+For tests with `expectAction == redirect` to be valid you need to assert either `expectRedirect` and/or `expectExpression` (at least one).
 The reason we have two different fields is because some platforms (like macOS/iOS) cannot assert against `expectRedirect`.

 #### Platform exceptions